nonk123/sanity/README.md

 - [schwung.us](https://schwung.us) ([repo](https://github.com/Schwungus/schwung.us))
 - [cantsleep.cc](https://cantsleep.cc) ([repo](https://github.com/LocalInsomniac/LocalInsomniac.github.io))

-## Command-Line Usage

-Download a `sanity` binary from [available releases](https://github.com/nonk123/sanity/releases#latest).
-Put your markup inside the `www` subdirectory.
-Run the provided binary.
-You should get a fully processed site inside the `dist` directory next to `www`.

-Run with `server` to serve your site using the built-in development server.
-It rebuilds the site whenever the contents of `www` change.
-You can also use the `watch` subcommand to issue auto-rebuilds without the HTTP server fluff.

-Discover more options by running `sanity` with `--help`.

 ## Integrations

 You can use `sanity` without ever touching the command-line by installing one of our IDE extensions:

 - [for Visual Studio Code](https://github.com/nonk123/vscode-sanity).
 - [for GNU/Emacs](https://github.com/nonk123/sanity-emacs).

+## Basic Usage

+> [!NOTE]
+> Make sure to add the `dist` folder to your `.gitignore`.
+It doesn't (usually) make sense to version auto-generated files.

+Place your Jinja2 templates, SCSS sheets, and [Lua scripts](#basic-scripting) inside the `www` folder.
+Run sanity from [the command line](#command-line-usage) or through [one of the integration packages](#integrations).
+You should get a fully processed site inside the `dist` folder right next to `www`.

+You can either upload the contents of `dist` to a free website-hosting such as [Neocities](https://neocities.org) or [GitHub Pages](https://pages.github.com), or you can serve them locally using the built-in `sanity` live-server before pushing the site to production.
+The details of the latter scenario depend on the integration you're using.
+If you're unsure, just use [VSCode](https://code.visualstudio.com) and [our integration](https://github.com/nonk123/vscode-sanity): this combo runs the live-server automatically once you open your project folder.

+## Command-Line Usage

+Download a binary from [available releases](https://github.com/nonk123/sanity/releases#latest).
+Run without arguments for a one-off build.
+Run with `server` to serve your site using the built-in development server; it rebuilds the site whenever the contents of `www` change.
+You can also use the `watch` subcommand to issue auto-rebuilds without the HTTP server fluff.

+Discover more options by running `sanity` with `--help`.

 ## Basic Scripting